Starting Over (1979 film): Plot

-At a family Thanksgiving dinner at his brother's house, Phil takes a phone call from Jessica in the middle of dinner.
-Marilyn overhears him telling Jessie that he is dining with his family and "their friend".
-Hurt, she ends their relationship.
-Soon after, he confronts Marilyn at a school carnival, where she is staffing a "Dunk the Teacher" dunk tank and, after dunking her several times, Phil asks her to "define" their relationship.
-Finally, Marilyn agrees when Phil invites her to move in with him.
+During a Thanksgiving dinner at Mickey and Marva's house with Marilyn, Phil takes a phone call from Jessica.
+Marilyn overhears him telling Jessica that he is dining with his family and "their friend".
+Hurt, she ends their relationship, thinking that Phil still has feelings for Jessica.
+Soon afterwards, Phil confronts Marilyn at a school carnival, where she is volunteering in a dunk tank.
+After dunking Marilyn several times, Phil, believing that they need to define their relationship more clearly, asks her to move in with him, to which she agrees.